 A GPA of B (3.0) is the minimum acceptable standard in the SBH.
 This is also the minimum standard in psychology courses offered by the Loma Linda University, Department of Psychology.
 A GPA less than 3.0 is below standard.
 Course grades of B- or below will not apply toward the degree.
-The department adheres to the following grading policy:
+The department adheres to the University grading policy:

 - 1. If a grade of B- or below is received during a quarter, the student must retake the course and achieve a grade of B or higher if the course is to apply to the degree.
-The course may be repeated once.
+The course must be retaken at LLU and may be repeated only once.
+A student wishing or needing to improve a grade once grades have been posted for a course (including a practicum/internship course) must repeat the entire course, and must attend/complete all class, laboratory sessions, and practicum hours as ordinarily required and take all regularly scheduled examinations.
+University policy does not allow a program or faculty member to identify supplemental assignments or learning activities to address unacceptable performance and then submit a grade change for a failed course or professional practicum/internship experience.
 Not attaining the appropriate grade(s) is grounds for dismissal from the program.
-The student will pay the tuition for the repeated psychology courses. - 2.
-If a grade of B- is received in three courses, irrespective of the GPA, this may be grounds for dismissal from the program. - 3.
+The student will pay the tuition for the repeated LLU courses. - 2.
+If a grade of B- is received in two courses, irrespective of the GPA, this may be grounds for dismissal from the program. - 3.
 Items 1-2 above include grades of U/Unsatisfactory. - 4.
 If a course is taken outside of the psychology department, then the required grade for passing at the doctoral level will be determined by the standards of the program in which the course was taken. - 5.
 Students are responsible for monitoring their progress and for requesting assistance when additional instruction and/or tutoring are required.